BepInEx/bepinex-docs/articles/user_guide/troubleshooting.md

 This page outlines some specifics related to running BepInEx of various platforms and Unity versions.
-Whenever you have problem starting up BepInEx, most commonly it's either because of a missing core file or a wrong entrypoint.
+Whenever you have a problem starting up BepInEx, most commonly, it's either because of a missing core file or a wrong entry point.

 ## Common

 ### Enable console

 In many cases, it's suggested to enable the console.
-That way you'll see load progress and potential errors live.
+That way, you'll see load progress and potential errors live.

 Open `BepInEx/config/BepInEx.cfg`, locate and change the following settings accordingly: